Paymo Logo

 A project charter can help establish your responsibility as a project manager and keep the entire team on the same page even before work on the project starts.

+1. You get authorization to start the project.
 Showing stakeholders what the project’s outcomes can be, what risks or constraints it could face, and how much they will need to invest in the project.
 This information can help them authorize projects and rank them accordingly.

-You’ll likely use the project charter throughout all project management phases, using online project management tools.
+3. You’ll use it as a reference document during project development.
+You’ll likely use the project charter throughout all project management phases, using online project management software.
 It’s a good starting point for managing the project’s scope, as you’ve already outlined its basics.
+You’ll also use it when completing your objectives because a correctly built project charter guides the team through the methods they need to follow and the obstacles they encounter.

 Tip: Use the project charter for your team’s meetings to remind your colleagues of your objectives and the project’s benefits.

-Project Purpose
+2. Project Purpose and Background

 Answer the following question: Why are we starting this project?

-Project Stakeholders
+4. Project Stakeholders

-Project Scope
+5. Project Scope

 Tip: Pay close attention to this part, as you could later use it for your scope management steps and when creating the Project Scope Statement.

-Project Risks, Assumptions, Constraints, and Dependencies
+6. Project Risks, Assumptions, Constraints, and Dependencies

 But not all risks are bad.
 Positive risks are a risk type that can leave a beneficial mark on a project and even help you reach your project goals.
-The best way to understand positive risks is to consider them as being too much of a good thing.
-Like getting more orders than you can deliver with your current resources, receiving so many website visitors that the website temporarily crashes, or getting too many interview requests after a product launch that you just can’t physically attend.
+The best way to understand positive risks is to consider them as being too much of a good thing, like getting more orders than you can deliver with your current resources, receiving so many website visitors that the website temporarily crashes, or getting too many interview requests after a product launch that you can’t physically attend.

-Project Milestones
+7. Project Key Milestones

 As long as you’ve clearly stated this possibility in the project charter, missing a deadline is not something to worry too much about.
-Project delays are normal.
+Project delays are expected.
 This means that these milestones might not be your final dates.
 Just make sure they are justified.

-Gantt Chart example
+Gantt Chart Example

 Create your first Gantt Chart with a free Paymo trial.

-Project Budget
+8. Project Budget

 For now, come up with a rough estimate of how much the entire project will cost.
-Include the price of your resources, team salaries, outsourced services, and any other project-related expenses.
+Include the price of your resources, team salaries, outsourced services, and other project-related expenses.
 You’ll go into more accurate details in your project management plan.

 Note: If you can’t be bothered to deal with consultants, attorneys, and accounting companies, you could invest in a sturdy project management system.
-So, if you’re looking for a project management solution that includes core features like task management, team scheduling, timesheets, and invoicing, read our article on the best invoicing software taking electronic systems to a new level, along with examples of good invoicing practices.
+So, if you’re looking for a project management solution that includes core features like task management, team scheduling, timesheets, and invoicing, read our article on the best invoicing software that takes electronic systems to a new level, along with examples of good invoicing practices.
 If you need a free invoice generator that still stores invoices on the cloud, most invoice builders allow that.

 Project Charter Template